DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatePlugin.md

 Digital Painting tries to provide sensible defaults for all plugin types, along with hints on how to configure things.
 The goal is to make it as easy as possible to setup key assets to get started, without preventing the user from dropping into the advanced configuration offered by the assets themselves.

 This is done through one or more classes that implement `ValidationTest<T>` where T is an implementation of AbstractPluginManager.
 When an instance of a plugin manager is found in the scene the `Validate` method of the `ValidationTest` class is called.
-The `ValidationTest` class provides basic validation steps, but in most cases plugin authors will want to override this an associated methods to provide more detailed validation.
+The `ValidationTest` manages the execution of the `Validate` method in the implementation of the `GenericSettingSO` object (see above).

 The results of these tests are presented in the Digital Painting Manager Window in the Editor and will often provide helpers that can be assigned to buttons that, when clicked, attempt to resolve problems found.
 Users will also be able to mark a test as ignored.
 This allows them to create setups that go beyond the default settings provided by the Digital Painting asset.